cube-drone/arkham_gameslab/wasteland/epoch.md

 - Same as a normal combat, but every player contributes die and weapon towards the roll.
 - All players choose the weapons and mutations that they will use, and place them in front of themselves, face down.
 - All players flip their weapons simultaneously.
+- Every player rolls.
+The total of all player rolls and all weapons must meet or exceed the Shared Combat's difficulty to pass.